microsoft/vscode-cmake-tools/docs/variants.rst

 Variant Settings
 ****************

-Each *setting* in the variant is an object with the following keys:
+Each *setting* in the variant is an object with only the following keys:

 ``default``
-    A string to set as the default value for the variant option.
+    A string to set as the default *choice* for the variant option.
 The string here must correspond to an option from ``choices``.

 ``description``
     An optional string to describe what the option controls.
 CMake Tools ignores